 Courts apply the categorical approach to determine whether an instant or prior conviction for a substantive offense qualifies as a "crime of violence" or "controlled substance offense" under §4B1.2.
 The circuits have split, however, on whether the categorical approach applies to determine whether the inchoate offense of conspiracy qualify separately as predicate offenses under §4B1.2.
-The circuits also had split on categorical approach did not apply" to the determination of a Grade A violation).
-United States v.
-Patel, No. 22-10021, 2022 WL 17246941 at 1 (5th Cir.
-2022) (per curiam).
+The circuits also had split on whether Hobbs Act robbery attempt offenses meet the force clause under section 924(c) until the Supreme Court resolved that question in 2022.